 At the end of the short hallway is the Erlowest’s king bed and sitting area, featuring a loveseat, arm chair, a coffee table, a flat-screen cable television and DVD player, an in-room telephone, a fireplace, a smoke detector (with visual and audio aids), a CO2 detector (with audio aid), a small closet (with an iron, ironing board, and safe), a small desk space, and a mini-fridge with a handled ice bucket.

-Also provided for guests of the Erlowest Suite are complimentary splits of Prosecco upon check-in, one reserved parking space, wifi connectivity, and a farm-fresh breakfast each morning of their stay.
+Also provided for guests of the Erlowest Suite are complimentary splits of Prosecco upon check-in, one reserved parking space, wifi connectivity.